-Colonialists first tried growing vineyards soon after they landed in the 1660s, but they were small, family ventures.
+Colonialists first tried growing vineyards soon after they landed in the 1660s, but they were small family ventures.
 In 1772, Maryland Governor Charles Calvert had vines shipped over from France to be planted on 200-300 acres on the east bank of St. Mary’s River.
 There are two stories about the results and neither of them has a happy ending.

-Story One: Due to a mix-up, the vines weren’t unloaded when the boat first stopped at St. Mary’s, and by time they returned to St. Mary’s river, all the plants were dead; Story Two: the vines were all planted and then died.
+Story One: Due to a mix-up, the vines weren’t unloaded when the boat first stopped at St. Mary’s, and by the time they returned to St. Mary’s river, all the plants were dead; Story Two: the vines were all planted, and then died.
 In either case, Gov. Calvert gave up on making European quality wine.

 Others kept trying and there were reports from the 17th century that wines equal to France’s Burgundy were being made in Maryland.
 But Burgundy vines were a tough crop to keep growing in Maryland and it didn’t last.

-Virignia did better in making wine.
+Virginia did better in making wine.
 Huguenots landed in Virginia and produced “a noble, strong-bodied claret.”
 By 1768, Virginians were exporting wine to Britain.
 But there were many attempts that failed due to the soil and climate.
 Thomas Jefferson planted 2,000 acres of various European varieties at his Virginia estate in 1773.
 They all failed.

 Jefferson encouraged Maryland’s John Adlum to experiment with native grapes and Mr. Adlum became the “Father of American Viticulture” based out of Havre de Grace, Maryland.
-He penned “Memoir on the Cultivation of the Vine in America, and the Best Mode of Making Wine.”
+He penned “Memoir on the Cultivation of the Vine in America and the Best Mode of Making Wine.”
 And while he became an expert on how to grow vineyards, his efforts at drinkable wine weren’t successful.

-After that it was hit and miss.
+After that, it was hit and miss.

-Then prohibition in 1919 killed off any attempt at commercial winemaking until the 1940s, when Philip Wagner, an editorial page editor at the Baltimore Sun, planted grapes in Riderwood, Maryland and, in 1945, opened Boordy Winery, Maryland’s first bonded winery.
+Then prohibition in 1919 killed off any attempt at commercial winemaking until the 1940s, when Philip Wagner, an editorial page editor at the Baltimore Sun, planted grapes in Riderwood, Maryland, and, in 1945, opened Boordy Winery, Maryland’s first bonded winery.
 It took him 15 years of experimenting before he came up with a combination of French-American hybrids that grew well in Maryland.
 He then wrote a book about winemaking which became a classic.

 In 1980, Boordy was sold to the Deford family which moved the winery to the current farm in Long Green Valley north of Baltimore.
 Broody is a major tourist and day-trip destination in the region.

-The New York Times wrote in Mr. Wagner’s obituary — He once described wine making as ”the perfect foil for the nervous and intellectual strains of newspaper work.’’
+The New York Times wrote in Mr. Wagner’s obituary — He once described winemaking as ”the perfect foil for the nervous and intellectual strains of newspaper work.’’

 After that, wineries in Maryland and Virginia were considered quaint day-trip events, a nice afternoon in the country where you sipped wine that always leaned toward the sweet side.
 Wineries would bring out bands to create a festival atmosphere every weekend and sell by the bottle.
 That was great for tourism.

 Several Chesapeake Bay wineries are now avoiding the tourism label and focusing on wine quality.
 They aren’t open daily to the public and exist off the news radar.
-However, they are starting to be noticed by wine speciality publications.
+However, they are starting to be noticed by wine specialty publications.